Kairos-T/Cyber-100-PSB-Academy-CTF-Cheatsheet/theHarvester-cheatsheet.md

 The DNSDumpster data source also supports several options that allow you to customize your search.
 Here are some of the most useful options:

 * `-c`: The country to search from.
 This option is useful if you want to limit your search to a specific country.
 The default value is "us".

+### Data Sources:

+- `google`: Use Google search engine to perform the search.
+- `linkedin`: Use LinkedIn search engine to perform the search.
+- `bing`: Use Bing search engine to perform the search.
+- `pgp`: Use PGP search engine to find PGP keys.
+- `crtsh`: Use the Comodo Certificate search engine.
+- `threatcrowd`: Use ThreatCrowd API to find related information.
+- `virustotal`: Use VirusTotal API to find related information.
+- `dnsdumpster`: Use DNSDumpster search engine to perform the search.
+- `certspotter`: Use Cert Spotter Certificate Transparency search engine.
+- `yahoo`: Use Yahoo search engine to perform the search.
+- `github`: Use GitHub search engine to find related information.
+- `all`: Use all data sources.

+Note: Some data sources require API keys to be specified in order to use them.